caio-ribeiro-pereira/gzipme/README.md

 It's very simple to use it, just follow the documentation below...

 Now has full ES6 support!
+It only works with Node.js 6.0 or using [Babel Transpiler](https://babeljs.io).

 ## Module Version
 ### Instalation